Context

 Why it matters

-When exploration was expensive, organizations learned to delay it — substituting plans, roadmaps, and opinion for evidence.
+When exploration was expensive, organizations learned to delay it—substituting plans, roadmaps, and opinion for evidence.
+Under those constraints, that behavior made sense.

 Closing thought